rahmed31/FlatFileDB/README.md

 ## What it does

-As of now, the database accepts four basic commands:
+As of now, the database accepts five basic commands:

 `CREATE TABLE <table_name> (column1,column 2,column 3,....)`